 - Temporary pancytopenia after viral infections

 Blood count will also show normochromic or normo- or macrocytic anemia and reticulocyte count will be reduced.
-Serological examinations should look for parvovirus B19, hepatitis virus, Epstein-Barr viruses, and cytomegaloviruses.
+Serological examinations should look for parvovirus B19, hepatitis virus, Epstein-Barr virus, and cytomegaloviruses.

 Accurate identification of the cause is done by examining the bone marrow (trephine biopsy and aspiration).
 The cells taken from the iliac crest are examined both cytologically and histologically.
 The detection of hypoplasia or aplasia of the hematopoietic marrow is to be expected due to it being replaced by non-hematopoietic fatty bone marrow.
 The absence of precursor cells of other cell lines is also characteristic of this disorder.

-If left untreated, aplastic anemia is lethal in 75 % of the cases.
+If left untreated, aplastic anemia is lethal in 75% of cases.